 One other tip to finding out why customers abandon their carts – just ask them!
 Set up an exit survey that’s triggered when someone leaves items in their cart but doesn’t follow through with the purchase.
 Give them just three or four options to choose from and leave the fifth open one for them to submit their own comment.
 Once you’ve collected several submissions, you’ll most likely start to see a pattern emerging and that will be a good indication of what should be looked at more closely and incorporated into your site.

-These eleven items only scratch the surface of what you can do to optimize your checkout process.
-Many of them however are easy to fix and can make a significant difference in decreasing your shopping cart abandonment rates.
-Make sure you have someone with analytics experience looking at your checkout conversion funnel to see where the drop offs are occurring and walk through the entire process from the eyes of your customers.
+These 11 items only scratch the surface of what you can do to optimize your checkout process.
+Many of them, however, are easy to fix and can make a significant difference in decreasing your shopping cart abandonment rates.
+Make sure you have someone with analytics experience looking at your checkout conversion funnel to see where the drop-offs are occurring and walk through the entire process from the eyes of your customers.